Create and measure Baseline Profiles without Macrobenchmark

 on LayoutNode has the signature isPlaced()Z.

-These patterns can have wildcards in order to have a single rule encompass multiple methods or classes.
-For guided assistance when writing with rule syntax in Android Studio, take a look at the Android Baseline Profiles plugin.
+These patterns can have wildcards to have a single rule encompass multiple methods or classes.
+For guided assistance when writing with rule syntax in Android Studio, see the Android Baseline Profiles plugin.

 An example of a wildcard rule might look something like this: